David Waller (bishop): Episcopal ministry

 On 29 April 2024, it was announced that Pope Francis had appointed Waller as the next ordinary of the Personal Ordinariate of Our Lady of Walsingham.
-He is celibate and was therefore consecrated as the first bishop-ordinary of Our Lady of Walsingham; his predecessor Newton was married and therefore ineligible for the episcopate.
+He is celibate and was, therefore, consecrated as the first bishop-ordinary of Our Lady of Walsingham; his predecessor, Newton, was married and, therefore, ineligible for the episcopate.

 His episcopal consecration took place on 22 June 2024 at Westminster Cathedral with Cardinal Víctor Manuel Fernández as the principal consecrator, and Cardinal Vincent Nichols and Bishop Steven J. Lopes as principal co-consecrators.
 He is also the first bishop of any of the three personal ordinariates that has served as an ordinariate priest rather than being an external appointment.
-The following day, on 23 June 2024, he took canonical possession of the Ordinariate and was installed as its bishop-ordinary at Church of Our Lady of the Assumption and St Gregory, Westminster.
+The following day, he took canonical possession of the Ordinariate and was installed as its bishop-ordinary at Church of Our Lady of the Assumption and St Gregory, Westminster.

-On 2 July 2024, Waller undertook his first ordination; that of Richard Pain, a former Anglican bishop, to the diaconate.
-He then undertook his first ordinations to the priesthood of four men. including Pain, on 20 July.
+On 2 July 2024, Waller undertook his first ordination: that of Richard Pain, a former Anglican bishop, to the diaconate.
+He then undertook his first ordinations to the priesthood of four men, including Pain, on 20 July.